Sport Windsurf: Thrill of Wind and Waves

 The sport exploded in popularity during the 1980s.
 Europe embraced it strongly, especially Germany and France.
 Professional competitions emerged, and windsurfing became an Olympic sport in 1984 for men and 1992 for women.

-Major Milestones in Sport Windsurf History
+Major Milestones in Sport Windsurfing History

 1. 1968: First prototype built by Drake and Schweitzer